 You can find the same reports at the top of the App protection status blade.

-Intune provides additional device reporting fields, including App Registration Id, Android manufacturer, model, and security patch version, as well as iOS model.
-In Intune, these fields are available by selecting Client apps > App protection status and choosing App Protection Report: iOS, Android.
-In addition, these parameters will help you configure the Allow list for device manufacturer (Android), the Allow list for device model (Android and iOS), and the minimum Android security patch version setting.
+Intune provides additional device reporting fields, including App Registration ID, Android manufacturer, model, and security patch version, as well as iOS model.
+In Intune, you access these fields by selecting Client apps > App protection status > App Protection Report: iOS, Android.
+In addition, these parameters help you configure the Allow list for the device manufacturer (Android), the Allow list for the device model (Android and iOS), and the minimum Android security patch version setting.